mezcel/printf-time/README.md

 # printf-time

-Version: ```v0.4.3.?```
+Version: ```v0.4.5.?``` (WIP)

-* Adding a feature which decorates the bash terminal through a bashrc alias call
+* Adding a feature which decorates the bash terminal with seasonal scripture readings.
-    * During advent, bash will launch along with an advent specific quote.
+* The currently working feature will be improved upon with its own FK Class.
+For now, the non-Advent readings are just a demo.

 ## About: